Robert M. Lawless

 About

-Professor Lawless administers and contributes to the blog Credit Slips, a discussion on credit, finance, and bankruptcy.
-He also is a co-principal investigator in the Consumer Bankruptcy Project, a long-term research project studying persons who file bankruptcy.
+Professor Lawless is a co-author of Debt’s Grip: Risk and Consumer Bankruptcy.
+Scheduled for release in August 2025, Debt’s Grip combines empirical data with personal narratives from bankruptcy filers to document what it means to live in financial precarity.
+Professor Lawless is also a co-author of leading textbooks in the fields of secured transactions and empirical methods in law.
+He administers and contributes to the blog Credit Slips, a discussion on credit, finance, and bankruptcy.
+He is a co-principal investigator in the Consumer Bankruptcy Project, a long-term research project studying persons who file bankruptcy.

 Born and raised in Illinois, Professor Lawless earned both his undergraduate degree in accounting and his law degree from the University of Illinois.
 During law school, he served as editor-in-chief of the University of Illinois Law Review.
-Prior to joining the Illinois law faculty, Professor Lawless served on the law faculties of the University of Nevada-Las Vegas and the University of Missouri-Columbia School of Law, and he has been a visiting faculty member at Ohio State University and Washington University in St. Louis.
-Professor Lawless began his career as a law clerk for the Honorable Harlington Wood, Jr., of the United States Court of Appeals for the Seventh Circuit and then practiced law in Washington, D.C., with the firm of Zuckert, Scoutt & Rasenberger.
+Before joining the University of Illinois, he taught at the University of Nevada, Las Vegas, and the University of Missouri.
+He also held visiting professorships at Washington University in St. Louis and The Ohio State University.
+He began his legal career as a law clerk for the Honorable Harlington Wood, Jr. of the U.S. Court of Appeals for the Seventh Circuit before practicing law in Washington, D.C.

 Bankruptcy